UndercityAddons-Vanilla/MacroTT-V/README.md

 Displays a tooltip with the custom header text.
 This is usually followed by additional text (`/mtta`)

 **/mtta &lt;additional text&gt;**
 Adds the additional text to any of the above tooltips.
-Multiple `/mtta` lines can be used.
+Multiple `/mtta` lines can be used and blank lines are valid.

 Note that ***macro names must be unique***.
 The addon finds macros by name to read the macro body (*GetActionInfo* wasn't available until patch 2.0.1).